tobeoct/sqlserver-to-postgresql-ai-tool/README.md

 - [ ] **Add SQLServer Business Logic Migration Features**: Extend support for more complex business logic migration.
 - [ ] **Automate Infrastructure Deployment**: Streamline the deployment process for PostgreSQL environments.
 - [ ] **Implement High Availability Setup**: Provide automated HA configurations for PostgreSQL.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to the developers and contributors who have dedicated their time and effort to make this project possible.

-For more information, questions, or support, please feel free to open an issue or contact the maintainers.

 ---